-From the refined festivals celebrating France’s finest wines to gourmand fêtes honoring the world’s most masterful chefs, these are the global gastro events that every elite foodie will find well worth the trip.
+From the refined festivals celebrating France’s finest wines to gourmand fêtes honouring the world’s most masterful chefs, these are the global gastro events that every elite foodie will find well worth the trip.

 W Verbier’s Haute Cuisine Verbier, Switzerland